-In the 1800s there were a few key timber industry regions in Quebec, which were also new areas of colonization.
-One area was north of the St. Lawrence in the Mauricie, another around Saguenay-Lac-Saint-Jean, and another in western Quebec and up the Ottawa Valley, in Ontario and Quebec on both sides of the Ottawa River.
-One of the areas where the timber industry dominated the economy was where the Ottawa and Gatineau rivers met in Hull (present day Gatineau).
+In the 1800s there were a few key timber industry regions in Quebec, and these were also new areas of colonization.
+One area was north of the St. Lawrence River in the Mauricie, and another around Saguenay-Lac-Saint-Jean.
+To the west in the Outaouais, that is the Ottawa Valley area, the timber industry also dominated the economy, especially where that larger river (also called Outaouais river) and the smaller Gatineau river met, in Hull (present-day city of Gatineau).

 The developments that occurred in the timber industry show elements of both continuity and change.
 An example of an element of continuity (things staying the same) was the life of the men who worked in the logging camps, namely in the lumber shanties, or “jobber” shanties managed by the small subcontractors where the living conditions were poor.
 Just like in the early 1800's they worked in the wintertime and much of the process of cutting and felling the trees and bringing the logs down the river maintained its traditional aspect - they still use axes, they used hand saws, they used carts to pull the logs and they floated the logs down the river in the springtime.

 However, there was also change that was occuring in the timber industry.
-The Ottawa River was an industrialized river on both sides of the provincial border.
+The Ottawa River area was an industrialized river on both sides of the provincial border.
 Sawmills and later pulp and paper factories, all linked to the timber industry, dotted the riverbanks around Hull and Ottawa.
-The location of the Ottawa River was important because it was a place where logs could be floated down from the hinterland, and also it was where a source for hydraulic power and later hydroelectric power, in particular at the Chaudière Falls, which could be used to power the mills.
+The location of the Outaouais area was very important because it was a place where logs could be floated down from the uncharted areas and distant forests.
+Also, it was a source for hydraulic power, and later hydroelectric power, which could be used to power the mills, in particular at the Chaudière Falls.